 "I would love to greet her."

-"Really, you're not mad at me?" she inquired.
+"Really, you're not mad at me?"
+She was a bit mistrustful.

-'Damn straight I am!' he secretly mused.
+'Damn straight I am!'
+Jargas secretly mused.
 "Of course not.
-She's the Xena.
-Come on, introduce me, I think I want to fight for this Greater Good crap too."
+She's the great Xena.
+Come on, introduce me.
+I think I want to fight for this Greater Good crap, too."

 Tanya was giddy with joy.
-She really liked Jargas and was happy that he was choosing to aid the helpless along side her.
-She turned her back on him, but when she started walking towards the tall and short warriors, her excitement dwindled to dread once she took stock of the bard's expression.
+She really liked Jargas, and was happy he was choosing to aid the helpless alongside her.
+She turned her back on him, but when she started traversing to the tall and petite warriors, her excitement dwindled to dread once she took stock of the bard's expression.

 "Tanya, watch out!"
 Gabrielle yelled.

-"Ahhh!" he grunted loudly staring at the strange weapon that pierced his skin, forcing him to drop his small knife.
+"Ahh!"
+He grunted loudly, staring at the strange weapon that pierced his skin, making him drop his small knife.

-Tanya became to shocked to move.
-'He could have killed me.' she thought frightfully.
+'He could have killed me.'
+She thought, frightfully.

 "Get away from him!"
 Xena hoped to get Tanya's attention to no avail.

-Jargas noticed the pause and took advantage by shoving her down with his good arm.
-He then bent to pick up his dagger, but before he could even think of using it, he felt a sharp pain in his abdomen.
-All he seen before his eyes went rolling into his head, was a small hand holding the handle of another one of those unknown weapons that was sticking out from his upper arm.
-Taking his last breath, he fell to the ground.
+Jargas noted Tanya's pause and took advantage by shoving her down with his good arm.
+Turning slighty, he bent to pick up his dagger, but before he could even think of using it, he felt a sharp pain in his abdomen.
+The last sight he seen as his eyes went rolling into his head, was a small hand holding the handle of another one of those unknown weapons that was sticking out from his upper arm.
+Taking his final breath, he fell to the ground.